nshimaza/thread-supervisor/README.md

 Erlang/OTP like API so that user can leverage well proven practices from Erlang/OTP.

-If you need to keep your child running after parent terminated, this API is not for you.
+If you need to keep your child running after parent terminated, this package is not for you.

 ### Why not withAsync?